 Underwent 4 sessions of interventional therapy and a combined treatment of cryotherapy, triple oxygen therapy and natural therapy, mom gradually recovered and the symptoms of coughing up blood, backache and dizziness have disappeared.
 Also did the tumor in her neck.
 The tumor in her left lung has been shrunk by 50%.
 According to her attending doctor, Yao Zhongping, If she resume the treatment, the tumor would be gone totally.

 Commonly, the survival time for advanced lung cancer patient covers 10 months at most.
 But my mom has been survived almost two years.
 Currently, she looks great and nothing like a patient in her.

 Standing for all my family, I express my gratitude to MCHG for bringing us new hope and happiness.

 4.Beautiful Memory in MCHG

-We spend a wonderful time in MCHG, being so far away from own country, we never felt forlorn.
-As mom’s outgoing personality, medical staff treated us like bosom friends.
+We spend a wonderful time in MCHG, being so far away from own country, we never felt aloof.
+As mom’s outgoing personality, medical staff treated us like friends.
 The considerate and devoted care made us feel like home.

 I even held a birthday party for my mom in the ward and we invited nurses and doctors.
 All people gathered together, sang the birthday song and ate cake.
 I bursted into tears when I saw happiness lingering on her face.
-I cherish heartfelt gratitude towards the cutting-edge technologies of MCHG, which along with mom’s optimism helped her yield such good efficacy.
+I admire the cutting-edge technologies of MCHG and along with mom’s optimism helped her yield favorable outcome.

 During our stay in MCHG, we also attended various activities such as cooking competition, making rice dumpling on Dragon Boat Festival and Christmas party.
 All these activities enriched the relationship between all patients and medical staff.
 We lived in this big family and made concerted effort to fight against cancer.